SuperKam91/gns/README.md

 ## Running the algorithm with custom likelihood/prior functions

-If custom priors/ likelihoods are to be used, one needs to call the `nestedRun()` function and pass the required likelihood and prior functions.
+If custom priors/ likelihoods are to be used, one needs to call the `nestedRun()` function in the `gns.nested_run` module, and pass the required likelihood and prior functions.
 All of these functions must take as an argument a `numpy` array with shape `(nLive, nDims)` where `nLive` is the number of live points in the nested run, and is defined in the functions `NestedRunLinear` and `NestedRunLog` which are in the `nested_run.py` file. `nDims` is the dimensionality of the parameter space of the inference.
 Furthermore, these functions should return an array of size `(nLive)`, with the respective likelihood/prior values for each live point.
 Note the algorithm can be run in linear or log mode (by running `NestedRunLinear` or `NestedRunLog`, which is determined by the corresponding value in the `setupDict`), the latter of which requires a function which calculates the log likelihood.
 See `prob_funcs.py` for examples of such functions.
 Sampler will also work with probability distributions (and their inverse CDFs) defined in `scipy.stats`.

 Note that because the nested sampler samples in the unit hypercube, functions for the inverse of the CDF of the prior distributions are also required.
 This function also takes an array of size `(nLive, nDims)`, but returns an array of the same shape.
 Note also that the unit hypercube and physical parameter vectors take the shape `(nLive, nDims)`.